Hitakshi20/AI-Social-Skills-Small-Talk-Coach/README.md

-# AI Social & Networking Skills Coach
+# AI Social & Networking Skills Coach - IceBreakr

 ## 📌 Problem Statement
 In today’s 2025 job market, **networking is just as important as technical skills**.
 Recruiters consistently rank *communication, confidence, and collaboration* as top factors in hiring decisions.